jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

 ###  Recording Audio

-Unlike making notes on paper making an audio recording is a rather passive process except for pressing the record button.
+Unlike making notes on paper, making an audio recording is a rather passive process except for pressing the record button.

 I recommend using audio recordings – it is a useful supplement to your